prathyusharavi/Gaussian/README.md

 ## Algorithm
 1. start the program
 2. develop the code in gusaasian elimination method
-3. to find the solution of given use the following method
+3. to find the solution of given use the following method.
 4. end the program

 ## Program: